40 tips and tricks for the Xbox One

 Considering both the Xbox One X and Xbox One S can retail cheaper than a regular Ultra HD Blu-ray player, it’s an easy sell and one of the main reasons to own an Xbox One upgrade over the PS4 alternative.

 35. Use IR blasters to control your home entertainment setup

-When the Xbox One first launched it came with the ability to control your TV via Kinect (Xbox One was envisioned as an all-in-one entertainment hub after all) - in fact, we have a tip for that back at number 23 - but did you know that you can now use your Xbox One S controller to control your TV like and other devices like a remote?
+When the Xbox One first launched it came with the ability to control your TV via Kinect (Xbox One was envisioned as an all-in-one entertainment hub after all) but did you know that you can now use your Xbox One S controller to control your TV like and other devices like a remote?

 Kinect used to work off an IR or infrared port, which has now been removed.
 However, the Xbox One S comes with a pair of IR Blasters at the front of the console that enable you to flick through your set-top box or TV like a regular remote!